 The Department of Arts, Culture and Media possesses a variety of equipment and spaces that are available for their students to use to support their curricular needs.
-Guidelines and forms containing details of usage may be found in the FAQ below, or may be acquired from the Departmental Assistant in AA 301.
+Please refer to the Student Resources page for more information about guidelines, forms, and details of usage.

 The Fabrication Lab, lovingly referred to as the Fab Lab, is located in SW109 of the S-Wing.
 It is a multifaceted maker space established to facilitate experimentation and production with 3D materials and processes.
 The space boasts a complete woodworking studio; machining-oriented metalworking area; an electronics area with a laser cutter and 3D printing capabilities: and a multi-purpose design studio for clean fabrication processes as well as an area for exhibiting and documenting work.
 ACM has fabrication technicians who assist students with design and manufacturing best practices.
 In the Fab Lab, students learn fundamental techniques in taking a project from conception to design to prototyping to production in a safe, well-equipped, and supportive working environment.
 Think of the Lab as home to your local maker community.